bradreeder/CV/README.md

 #### Full Stack Javascript Developer
 ##### Aug 2016 - Present

-I worked on MVPs and web applications and helped run design workshops for the clients detailed above.
+I have worked on MVPs and web applications and helped run design and user-testing workshops for the clients detailed above.

+#### Course Facilitator
+##### Nov 2016 - Present

+I oversee the full-stack javascript curriculum at Founders & Coders.
+My responsibilities include:

+- Maintaining and creating teaching resources.
+- Organising and leading curriculum planning.
+- Managing our mentors and ensuring student feedback is followed through.

 #### 10-Week Intensive Web Development Course
 ##### May 2016 - Aug 2016